2018 Member Agreement

 Mailing address: Box 161, Shedden, ON N0L 2E0

-A Vegetable Share / Flower Share / Seedling Share is a form of Community Support Agriculture (CSA), which is a relationship between our farm and you as our customer.
-Rather than simply purchasing food or flowers, our customers become “members” of this CSA farm, and receive a weekly portion of the farm’s harvest.
+A Vegetable Share / Flower Share / Seedling Share is a form of Community Supported Agriculture (CSA), which is a relationship between our farm and you as our customer.
+Rather than simply purchasing food or flowers, our customers become “members” of this CSA farm, and pay ahead of the season to receive a weekly portion of the farm’s harvest.
+Members share in both the abundance and risks of the farm (more detail in section 3).

 A) Our Harvest Season